junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 *The Empty.* Castiel recognizes this place immediately.
 Arriving and fumbling around for the third round does make one getting familiar with a place, however unwanted one may be.

-Cas stands up -- he can't see or feel his body, or the ground, or the air, the Empty is truly empty, but he thinks about the motion anyway, trying to pin himself somewhere, instead of flowing in the pure empty darkness.
+Cas stands up -- he can't see or feel his body, or the ground, or the air, the Empty is truly empty, but he thinks about the motion anyway, trying to pin himself somewhere, instead of flowing in the pure empty blackness.

 He pins himself on the voice reaching him consistently -- Dean's voice.

-Dean's voice that is calling his name, begging and pleading, among other things he's telling him, the random, small daily life things, the coffee, the popcorn, the bacon -- all the things that are on the Earth, with their color and shape and texture and taste, all the things that are real enough and certainly *not* empty.
+Dean's voice that is calling his name, begging and pleading, among other things he's telling him, the random, small daily human life things, the coffee, the popcorn, the bacon -- all the things that are on the Earth, with their color and shape and texture and taste, all the things that are real enough and certainly *not* empty.
 He pins his own existence on it.

-Cas thinks he can see his own body now.
+Cas thinks he can see his own body now -- finally solidified.
 Or the small amount of space near him, lit up by some lumination radiated just from his existence.

 He chooses a direction, and starts walking ahead.

 <br>

 "Aren't you that annoying little bug, buzzing in my head again?"
-Not very surprised this time, the shadow "friendly neighborhood cosmic entity" that rules the Empty takes shape several steps behind him -- the shape of himself.
+Not very surprised this time, the shadowy "friendly neighborhood cosmic entity" that rules the Empty takes shape several steps behind him -- the shape of himself.

-Cas turns to him, looking at the Shadow that is so close to his own reflection but also so different.
+Cas turns to it, looking at the Shadow that is so close to his own reflection but also nothing alike.

 "Yes," he says, squinting, silently challenging, betting his chance.
 "It's me again.
 And I'm awake again."